Every Day

 A storm raged among the live oaks

-while my husband and I
+while my husband

 sat in the semi-dark